 When you do shower in your van, you’ll need to carefully conserve, shutting off the water when you soap up.
 I highly recommend getting a shower head that has an on/off switch to make this easy.
 You’ll also need to think about where you can store enough water for your shower.
 Storing this much water inside is feasible if you have a larger van, but you’ll have to do some serious finagling to fit that much water plus an indoor shower into a shorter van.

 Another thing to contemplate is how durable the van bathroom needs to be.
 If you want a sturdy build that can handle rough dirt roads, choose aluminum for the structure and shower pan (like in the Outside Van below).
-While beautiful tile work looks nice in photos, it’s a heavy material and has potential to crack from the constant vibrations as you drive.
+While beautiful tile work looks nice in photos, it’s a heavy material and has the potential to crack from the constant vibrations as you drive.
 You can also cut down on weight, cost, and space by using a simple shower curtain instead of a door.

-One other option that I’m seeing more of are van conversions with retractable or recessed shower pans and removable curtains.
+One other option that I’m seeing more of is van conversions with retractable or recessed shower pans and removable curtains.
 This allows you to set up a shower inside the van when you want, and stow it away when it’s not in use.
-For an example, here is the Halo Hidden Shower system in Storyteller Overland’s 4×4 Mode Adventure Van.
+For example, here is the Halo Hidden Shower system in Storyteller Overland’s 4×4 Mode Adventure Van.

 Ultimately, an enclosed shower in your van bathroom has its perks, but it’s up to you to decide whether the pros outweigh the cons and if it’s within your budget, as this is the most expensive and labor-intensive shower option for van life.

-In my van, Outside Van installed a port where I can hook up a shower hose to the back of the water tank for outdoor showers.
-If I’m being perfectly honest, I’ve only used it a handful of times, but for the purpose of resale, I think it was a smart decision.
+In my second van, Outside Van installed a port where I can hook up a shower hose to the back of the water tank for outdoor showers.
+If I’m being perfectly honest, I only used it a handful of times, but for the purpose of resale, I think it was a smart decision.

-Another option that is a lot more economical is to use a rooftop solar shower on your van, such as the Road Shower.
+Another option that is a lot more economical is to use a rooftop solar shower on your van, such as the Yakima Road Shower.
 This is essentially a black cylindrical tube attached to the roof rack that heats water from the sun’s warmth.
 An air compressor or bike pump can be used to pressurize the shower for proper flow, or in a pinch you could let gravity do the work for you but your shower would be a trickle.

 For an even more economical solar option, the classic solar shower bag holds about 5-7 gallons of water and heats up in the hot sun within a few hours.
-This is the Advanced Elements 5-gallon solar shower that costs ~$30.

 Another similar option is the Nemo Helio shower which works via a foot pump that pumps the water up through the hose rather than using gravity like a Road Shower or shower bag.